Large-scale first principles configuration interaction calculations of optical absorption in aluminum clusters: Results and Discussion

-The many-particle wave function of Al$_{2}$ consists of two degenerate singly occupied molecular orbitals (to be denoted by $H_{1}$ and $H_{2}$, henceforth), because it is a spin triplet system.
+The many-particle wave function of Al$_{2}$ for the $^3\Pi_u$ ground state consists of two degenerate singly occupied molecular orbitals (to be denoted by $H_{1}$ and $H_{2}$, henceforth), because it is a spin triplet system.
 Similarly, the configurations involving excitations from occupied molecular orbitals to the unoccupied orbitals, form excited state wave functions.
 The computed photoabsorption spectra of Al$_{2}$, as shown in Fig. \ref{fig:plot-al2-linear}, is characterized by weaker absorption at lower energies and couple of intense peaks at higher energies.
-The many-particle wave functions of excited states contributing to the peaks are presented in Table \ref{Tab:table_al2_lin}.
-The spectrum starts with a small absorption peak at around 2 eV, characterized by $H_{2}\rightarrow L+1$ and light polarized along the direction of axis of the dimer.
-It is followed by a couple of small intensity peaks, until a dominant absorption is seen at 5 eV.
+The many-particle wave functions of excited states contributing to the peaks are presented in Table I of supporting information \cite{supplementary-material}.
+The spectrum starts with a small absorption peak (I$_{\parallel}$) at around 2 eV, characterized by $H_{2}\rightarrow L+1$ and light polarized along the direction of axis of the dimer.
+It is followed by a couple of small intensity peaks (II$_{\parallel}$, III$_{\perp}$), until a dominant absorption (IV$_{\parallel}$) is seen at 5 eV.
 This is characterized by $H_{1}\rightarrow L+3$.
-Another dominant peak is observed at 8 eV having $H-2\rightarrow L$ as dominant configuration, with absorption due to light polarized perpendicular to the axis of the dimer.
+Another dominant peak (VIII$_{\perp}$) is observed at 8 eV having $H-2\rightarrow L$ as dominant configuration, with absorption due to light polarized perpendicular to the axis of the dimer.

+The optical absorption spectrum of metastable dimer in the $^3\Sigma^-_g$ state (\emph{cf.} Fig. \ref{fig:plot-al2-linear}) is also characterized by small absorption peaks in the lower energy range.
+Also, all peaks of the spectrum appear blue-shifted as compared to that of stable isomer.
+The peak (I$_{\parallel}$) at 2.29 eV is characterized by $H - 1 \rightarrow L$, while two major peaks at 5.17 eV (V$_{\parallel}$) and 8.13 eV (X$_{\perp}$) are characterized by $H -1 \rightarrow L$ configuration due to light polarized along the direction of axis of dimer and $H -1 \rightarrow L+1$ due to transversely polarized absorption respectively.

+Douglas \emph{et al.}\cite{absorption_spectra_al_dimer_jpc} obtained the low-energy optical absorption in the cryogenic krypton matrix.
+The major peaks in this experimental absorption spectrum at 1.77 eV and 3.13 eV can be associated with our results of 1.96 eV and 3.17 eV respectively.
+Although, our calculation overestimates the location of the first peak by about 11\%, the agreement between theory and experiment is excellent for the second peak, giving us confidence about the quality our calculations.
+Furthermore, the computed spectrum for the metastable state $^3\Sigma^-_g$ of Al$_2$ (\emph{cf.} Fig. \ref{fig:plot-al2-linear}) has no peaks close to those observed in the experiments, implies that measured optical absorption occurs in the $^{3}\Pi_{u}$ state of the system, confirming that the ground state has $^{3}\Pi_{u}$ symmetry.